Encode Once, Decode Never: Reusing Audio LM Internals for Efficient Temporal Localization: Introduction

-Firstly, audio LMs are prone to hallucinations, as multimodal LMs are typically constructed by coupling a modality-specific encoder with an LM decoder and have been observed to ignore the audio input in favor of the text prompt \citep{ahia2025blabbrutallylongaudio, sakshi2025mmau}.
-Because the text decoder is unconstrained, it can generate timestamps that are syntactically correct but have no correspondence to the audio content.
-Relatedly, audio LMs often memorize the text of the timestamps in the training data and struggle with \emph{length generalization}, leading to large errors when predicting timestamps that fall outside of its training window (e.g., if all audio examples in training are less than $n$ minutes long, then the model will not predict positions greater than $n$ minutes).
+Second, autoregressive timestamp generation is brittle and prone to hallucination.
+Because the text decoder is unconstrained, it can generate timestamps that are syntactically correct but entirely ungrounded in the audio content \citep{ahia2025blabbrutallylongaudio, sakshi2025mmau}.
+This problem is especially severe for \emph{length generalization}: audio LMs tend to memorize the timestamps seen during training and fail dramatically when predicting timestamps beyond the training window (e.g., if all training audio is shorter than $n$ minutes, the model will not produce positions beyond $n$ minutes).
 Because the decoder does not learn to map audio features to textual representations of time beyond its training distribution, the generated timestamps for these later segments are effectively ungrounded.

-Secondly, text generation is ill-suited for a continuous task.
-It is computationally inefficient, replacing what should be a simple pointer to the audio sequence with an expensive auto-regressive process (e.g., generating 7--10 tokens for a single word-level timestamp for a range like `[2.39, 4.11]').
-Also, this approach fails to use the rich temporal information already computed and internally aligned by the audio LM when processing the audio input.

-The text-only approach stands in sharp contrast to the long history of models in speech recognition that use \emph{frame-level objectives} (e.g., senone classification in DNN-HMM systems, Connectionist Temporal Classification (CTC); \citealp{10.1145/1143844.1143891}, RNN-Transducer models; \citealp{graves2012sequencetransductionrecurrentneural}).
+The text-only approach stands in sharp contrast to the long history of models in speech recognition that use \emph{frame-level objectives} such as senone classification in DNN-HMM systems, connectionist temporal classification (CTC, \citealp{10.1145/1143844.1143891}), and RNN-Transducer models \citep{graves2012sequencetransductionrecurrentneural}.
 Concurrently, a separate line of research has developed LMs that are capable of tool use, enabling them to call external functions to augment their capabilities \citep{NEURIPS2023_d842425e, patil2024gorilla, 10943671, hao2023toolkengpt}.
-However, a major drawback of tool use is that it involves external models and API calls for different tasks, which imposes latency and maintenance costs.
+However, a major drawback of tool use is that it involves external models and API calls, which imposes latency and maintenance costs.